execRooted/root-editor/README.md

 A terminal-based text editor written in C using ncurses.
 Designed for efficient text editing with a focus on reliability and user experience.

+> Tested on Arch Linux.
+It should work with all major Linux distros that use a package from down below.

 ## Features

 - **Full Terminal Interface**: Uses ncurses for a rich terminal-based editing experience